 take a steam shower

 Turn your shower on super hot, close the bathroom door, and walk away.
 Come back 5 minutes later to a free sauna.
 Add a few drops of essential oils like lavender or eucalyptus and peppermint for a truly relaxing shower.
-You might want to turn the heat down a bit once actually getting into the water, or you can just sit on the floor of the bathroom and breathe in the steam.
+You might want to turn the heat down a bit once you actually get into the water, or you can just sit on the floor of the bathroom and breathe in the steam.

 read a fictional book

 May I suggest a romantic comedy or fantasy novel?
 This is a great way to take your mind off of “real life” and escape into a story.
 It’s also beneficial for your mind, versus binging a television show.
 Read before bed and you’ll find yourself sleeping better too!
 Reading is the number one way I relieve stress.